tsaie79/J-proc-exporter/README.md

 # Features of this Branch
 This branch originates from the `main` branch.
 It differs in its method of obtaining child Process IDs (PIDs); rather than using `pgrep -s`, it employs `pgrep -g`.
-Note that the environment variable `PGID`, which stores the path to the file containing the `pgid` of the executed script, is necessary.
+Note that the environment variable `PGID_FILE`, which stores the path to the file containing the `pgid` of the executed script, is necessary.
 For more information, refer to `get_cmd.sh` and `exe.sh`.